FixelAlgorithmsTeam/fixel/_posts/2017-09-30-fixel-edgehancer-post.md

 class:  news
 ---
 ![Fixel EdgeHnacer Basics][1]
+{% if layout.type != "post" %}
+In this post we'll learn on the ideas behind [Fixel EdgeHancer][2] and what makes it different than other sharpening concepts.
+{% endif %}

 In this post we'll learn on the ideas behind [Fixel EdgeHancer][2] and what makes it different than other sharpening concepts.